iam-py-test/my_filters_001/README.md

 - [fynks's extension configuration](https://github.com/fynks/configs#extension-configs-)
 - [yokoffing's recommended lists](https://github.com/yokoffing/filterlists#security)

 These are not endorsements.

 #### Notes
-- The DuckDuckGo Clean Up list is auto-generated from duckduckgo-clean-up.template and the domains/ips versions of my antimalware list.
-Changes in Pull Requests should be made to either of those or the script which generates it.
+- The DuckDuckGo Clean Up list is auto-generated from duckduckgo-clean-up.template and the domains/ips versions of The malicious website blocklist.
+Changes in Pull Requests should be made to The malicious website blocklist or to [the Python script](https://github.com/iam-py-test/my_filters_001/blob/main/scripts/update-duckduckgo-clean-up.py).
-- Like above, The Brave Search Clean Up list is auto-generated from brave-clean-up.template and the domains/ips versions of my antimalware list.
-Changes in Pull Requests should be made to either of those or the script which generates it.
+- Like above, The Brave Search Clean Up list is auto-generated from brave-clean-up.template and the domains/ips versions of The malicious website blocklist.
+Changes in Pull Requests should be made to The malicious website blocklist or [the Python script](https://github.com/iam-py-test/my_filters_001/blob/main/scripts/update-brave-clean-up.py).
 - Google Safe Browsing reverse engineered and Microsoft Smartscreen reverse engineered _are not_ intended as lists of known malware domains, instead they are lists of domains/urls which are blocked by those services in an attempt to understand them and provide some of their protection to users of other browsers.
 They are also rarely updated
 - All the up-to-date HOSTs versions use 0.0.0.0 instead of 127.0.0.1, as per [#87](https://github.com/iam-py-test/my_filters_001/issues/87)
-- The _domains_lite_ and _hosts_lite_ versions are unmaintained as they took too much time to create and the script(s) which made them have been lost to history, however, the antimalware_lite is not
+- The _domains_lite_ and _hosts_lite_ versions are unmaintained as they took too much time to create and the script(s) which made them have been lost to history, however, the antimalware_lite is not.
-- _The malicious website blocklist - uBlock Origin extension_ should not be installed on its own as it is designed only to be included in _The malicious website blocklist_
+- _The malicious website blocklist - uBlock Origin extension_ should not be installed on its own as it is designed only to be included in _The malicious website blocklist_.